10 Favorite Cleaning Hacks

 to 1 part Dawn.
 If all you have is Ultra Dawn, use it in a ratio of 3

 parts vinegar to 1 part Dawn.

 (not Ultra) use it in a ratio of 1 cup vinegar, ½ cup water, ½ cup Joy.

 Shake the mixture gently.
 Spray it on, scrub, and rinse.

-the mixture on and let it sit for up for at least an hour, up to
+the mixture on and let it sit for at least an hour, up to

 overnight.
 You may need to scrub a little with a small brush.
 Wipe off

 with a microfiber cloth rinsed in warm water.
 After the initial cleaning of a glass shower door, quickly wipe down with a dry microfiber cloth after each shower to keep it looking great.

 - Beware of too many suds.
 Reduce the amount of Dawn or Joy if this happens.